lj-ditrapani/SWE430/markdown/lesson3.markdown

 A Single Cycle in the TDD Process

-- Write a test
+1. Write a test
-- Run all tests to ensure the new test fails
+1. Run all tests to ensure the new test fails
-- Write just the code to pass the test
+1. Write just the code to pass the test
-- Run all the tests to ensure the new test passes
+1. Run all the tests to ensure the new test passes
-- Refactor production code to eliminate any duplication introduced by the new code and improve the structure of the code
+1. Refactor production code to eliminate any duplication introduced by the new code and improve the structure of the code
-- Run all the tests
+1. Run all the tests
-- Refactor test code to eliminate any duplication introduced by the new test
+1. Refactor test code to eliminate any duplication introduced by the new test
-- Run all the tests
+1. Run all the tests

-Note that steps 2, 4, 6, and 8 provide immediate feed-back (none of these steps should take more than a second to run).
+Note that steps 2, 4, 6, and 8, which are concerned with running the tests, provide immediate feedback (running the test suite should not take more than a few seconds to run).
 Steps 1, 5 and 7 are design activities.
 In step 1, writing a test, the developer designs the low-level interface to the unit of code.
 In step 5, the developer restructures existing production code to eliminate duplication.
 Likewise in step 7---but for the test code.
 Only step 3 adds new functionality to the system.
 So every bit of functionality added is surrounded by robust design and feedback activities allowing the developer to spot errors early and keep the code base in a coherent structure.
-Without TDD, construction activities cause the design of the code to decay over time with each addition of functionality.
-With TDD, the design in the code base actually improves with each addition of functionality thanks to the refactoring and test-centric development.
+Without the design and feedback that TDD provides, construction activities cause the structure and design of the code to decay over time with each addition of functionality.
+With TDD, the design in the code base actually _improves_ with each addition of functionality, thanks to the refactoring and test-centric development.
 Writing tests first forces the developer to write "testable code" and testable code is implicitly easier to maintain than "non-testable" code.

 Benefits of TDD and Automated Unit Testing
 ------------------------------------------

 Best practices have now adopted the position that writing test cases before writing the code is a better approach to construction.
 There are many reasons for this: